copperdogma/next-authjs-psql-base-template/scratchpad.md

   1. A comprehensive test report documenting the setup experience
   2. A list of identified issues and their fixes
-  3. Improved documentation based on testing feedback
+  3. Improved documentation (mostly SETUP.md) based on testing feedback
   4. Any additional setup script enhancements needed

 - **Benefits:**